awslabs/aws-media-insights/IMPLEMENTATION_GUIDE.md

 ### Step 7: Test your new workflow and operator

 To test workflows and operators, you will submit requests to the workflow API endpoint using AWS_IAM authorization.
-Tools like Postman [as shown above](#4-security) and [awscurl](https://github.com/okigan/awscurl) make AWS_IAM authorization easy.
-The following examples assume your AWS access key and secret key are setup as required by `awscurl`.
+Tools like [Postman](#4-security) (as shown above) and [awscurl](https://github.com/okigan/awscurl) make AWS_IAM authorization easy.
+The following examples assume your AWS access key and secret key are setup as required by awscurl:

 *Sample command to list all available workflows:*
 ```